Darrell McGraw: Political career

-In June 2001, McGraw was the first state attorney general to sue Purdue Pharma, the maker of Oxycontin.
+In June 2001, McGraw was the first state attorney general to sue Purdue Pharma, the maker of Oxycodone.
 Just before trial in November 2004, Purdue's lawyer Eric Holder agreed to a settlement where Purdue would pay West Virginia $10 million for programs to discourage drug abuse.
 All the evidence under seal would remain confidential.
 The settlement did not require Purdue to admit any wrongdoing or change the way it told doctors to prescribe the drug.

-Criticisms
+Criticism

-While Attorney General, McGraw was criticized by some newspapers, state legislators, tort reform advocates, and the West Virginia Chamber of Commerce, who accuse him of cronyism, benefiting trial lawyers who contribute to his political campaigns, and inappropriate use of public resources.
+While Attorney General, McGraw was criticized by some newspapers, state legislators, tort reform advocates, and the West Virginia Chamber of Commerce, who accused him of cronyism, benefiting trial lawyers who contributed to his political campaigns, and inappropriate use of public resources.
 The WV Record is a newspaper financially supported and published by the US Chamber of Commerce.

+Death

+McGraw died of a heart attack on December 7, 2024, at the age of 88.